Get,

 Savasana or corpse pose is a relaxing pose with minimum contraindication yet it is difficult to master.
 Certainly, one can keep in mind the following points in order to avoid discomfort.7

-• People who are not advised to lay on their back by their doctors or physiotherapist should avoid practising Savasana.
+• People who are not advised to lay on their backs by their doctors or physiotherapist should avoid practicing Savasana.

-• Those who find it difficult to lie flat on the floor can practise Savasana variations to relieve stress.
+• Those who find it difficult to lie flat on the floor can practice Savasana variations to relieve stress.

-• People with severe acidity should not practise Savasana.
-During this position, the throat and stomach are at the same level which makes it easy for acids to flow up the oesophagus causing heartburn and discomfort.
+• People with severe acidity should not practice Savasana.
+During this position, the throat and stomach are at the same level which makes it easy for acids to flow up the esophagus causing heartburn and discomfort.

 • Avoid doing Savasana or corpse pose if you are having pain or injury.
 Pain in any part of the body can make it difficult to relax and meditate.